-The speedometer indicates the speed of the boat in miles per hour (MPH).
-Most speedometers measure the water pressure against a small hole in a pick-up tube located in the engine lower unit or from GPS in a Yamaha® installation.
+The speedometer indicates the speed of the boat in miles per hour.
+Most speedometers measure the water pressure against a small hole in a pickup tube located in the engine lower unit or mounted on the bottom of the transom.